Editorial

 Shabtai Tsur, Israel's ambassador to Georgia.

 On the Georgian Airlines plane that took us from Tel-Aviv to Tbilisi, the hostess offered me a Georgian business magazine, Georgian Business Week.
 One of the main news items appeared under the headline, “Georgian businessmen attend Georgia-Israel Business Forum in Tel-Aviv”.
 There followed an article saying that this meeting had offered unique opportunities to develop joint projects in the fields of banking, transport, health and tourism.
 Emphasis was placed on the fact that the very large Georgian business delegation had been led by the Minister for Economic Development, and that the Mayor of Tbilisi and a large number of officials came to Israel for the occasion.
-The article summarized the way relations between Israel and Georgia were developing in a highly dynamic and determined manner.

 As part of our tour of the Jewish world, and after our stop in Azerbaijan (cf. Shalom Vol. 47), the logical next step was to visit the Jews of Georgia.
 Bordered on the north by the Caucasus and washed in the west by the Black Sea, Georgia shares frontiers with the Russian Federation, Armenia, Azerbaijan and Turkey.
 On account of the country’s geopolitical position, Israel’s embassy there is thus of primary importance.
 In Tbilisi we met His Excellency Mr. Shabtai Tsur, Israel’s ambassador and plenipotentiary extraordinary, himself of Georgian extraction.
 We asked him to tell us about the nature of relations between the two countries.